openapi-processor/openapi-processor-spring/docs/index.md

 ## License

-openapi-generatr-spring  is distributed by [Apache License 2.0][license].
+openapi-processor-spring  is distributed by [Apache License 2.0][license].

 ## Contributors